garrandall/popular-music-data/tracks/tin-man-miranda-lambert.md

 'Cause love is so damn hard
 Take it from me darlin', you don't want a heart

-Ohh, ohh, oh
+Ohh, oh, oh
-Ohh, ohh, oh
+Ohh, oh, oh

 Hey there, Mr. Tin Man
 I'm glad we talked this out